luau-lang/site/_pages/library.md

 function buffer.writestring(b: buffer, offset: number, value: string, count: number?): ()
 ```

-Used to write data from a string into the buffer at specified offset.
+Used to write data from a string into the buffer at a specified offset.

 Offset should be an integer number and the value starts at 0.